'Colossal scandal': Clinton officials denounce alleged Trump campaign ties to Russia

 Hillary Clinton's presidential campaign spokesman Tuesday night called the information in a New York Times report — which said intercepted phone calls showed that officials of Donald Trump's campaign had repeated contacts with Russian intelligence officials — a "colossal scandal."

-Brian Fallon, the Clinton campaign's press secretary, said on Twitter that the report, posted online Tuesday night by The New York Times, proved "everything we suspected during the campaign."
+Brian Fallon, the Clinton campaign's press secretary, said on Twitter of the report posted online Tuesday night by The New York Times: "Everything we suspected during the campaign is proving true.
+This is a colossal scandal."

 The Times, citing four current and former U.S. officials, reported that the contacts were in the year before the November election.
 NBC News has not confirmed the details in the report.